-{\it Nature of near-threshold resonances:} Here we summarize the properties of near-threshold resonances in the effective range expansion (ERE)~\cite{Hyodo:2013iga}.
+To discuss the internal structure of near-threshold resonances, we employ the effective range expansion (ERE), which provides a model-independent description of low-energy scattering.
+In this section, we summarize the properties of near-threshold resonances in the ERE~\cite{Hyodo:2013iga}.
+Although hadron resonances generally appear in coupled-channel systems, we restrict the present discussion to a single-channel system in order to elucidate the essential properties of near-threshold $s$-wave resonances in the simplest setting.
+An extension incorporating the effects of additional open channels can in principle be formulated straightforwardly.
 The single-channel $s$-wave scattering amplitude $f(k)$ with a small momentum $k$ is expressed only by the scattering length $a_{0}$ and effective range $r_{e}$:

 Discrete eigenstates of the Hamiltonian of the system are expressed by the poles of $f(k)$ with the analytically continued momentum $k$ in the complex plane~\cite{Kukulin,Moiseyev,Hyodo:2020czb}.
 By solving the pole condition $1/f(k)=0$, we obtain two poles $k^{\pm}$ as